davramov/CMPM202-Project2/README.md

 ### Results

-Even with limited training examples this model, to an extent, is able to learn and transfer an audio style.
+- Even with limited training examples this model, to an extent, is able to learn and transfer an audio style.
-Could be used for decompressing / denoising an audio signal
+- Could be used for decompressing / denoising an audio signal
+- Trains pretty quick on CPU*